-Outputs the upper layer as power of the lower layer.
+Outputs the upper layer as a power of the lower layer.

 Similar to Overlay.
 A combination of the Multiply and Screen blending modes, switching between both at a middle-lightness.

-Hard light checks if the colour on the upperlayer has a lightness above 0.5.
-Unlike overlay, if the pixel is lighter than 0.5,it is blended like in Multiply mode, if not the pixel is blended like in Screen mode.
+Hard Light checks if the color on the upper layer has a lightness above 0.5.
+Unlike Overlay, if the pixel is lighter than 0.5, it is blended like in Multiply mode, if not the pixel is blended like in Screen mode.

 Effectively, this decreases contrast.

-With the darken, the upper layer’s colors are checked for their lightness.
+With Lighten, the upper layer’s colors are checked for their lightness.
 Only if they are Lighter than the underlying color on the lower layer, will they be visible.

 Similar to Overlay.